Skip to Content

 The Struggle of Accepting Yourself

 Everyone can be proud of something they achieved, be it personally in relationships, professionally at work, or individually because of a personal success story.
 For many members of the LGBTQ+ community, be it lesbian, gay, trans, intersexual, queer, and for us, the word PRIDE has an additional meaning many people in our society’s white hetero norm wouldn’t even think of, let alone, understand.
 And honestly, how could they?
-If you’ve never had to question yourself or have been made aware that your role in our society can be different from the present status (like many LGBTQ+ had to), it is a very difficult thing to grasp.
+If you’ve never had to question yourself or have been made aware that your role in our society can be different from the present status (like many LGBTQ+ individuals have had to), it is a complicated thing to grasp.
 Particularly, if you are not affected directly or indirectly.

 Gay Super Heroes Supergay Baltic Pride 2017 Tallinn Best Powerful LGBTQ Photos © CoupleofMen.com